 Calculate labor costs.
 Calculate the cost of installing an automation system.
 Find the difference between the two.

 While these are crucial components in an ROI calculation, there are many other variables that should be included in order to gain a more well-rounded prediction of industrial automation ROI.
-This is the difference between a traditional ROI calculation and a newer, more broad-view way of calculating ROI.
+This is the difference between a traditional ROI calculation and a more broad-view way of calculating ROI.

 Traditional calculations only take into account the surface level factors and are missing crucial higher-level variables that also are influential in ROI predictions when considering an automation system.

 Traditional ROI: Replacement Focused

 The traditional way of predicting ROI focuses primarily on the calculations of replacing workers with automation.
-It’s a fairly straightforward calculation comparing the costs of labor to the overall costs of the automation system that will be implemented.
+It’s a fairly straightforward calculation.
+Compare the cost of labor with the overall cost of the automation system.

 These calculations provide a nice baseline number to estimate ROI of automation, but true ROI predictions are not as simple as calculating the replacement of workers.